guildai/guild.ai/pages/docs/intro.md

 guild tensorboard
 ```

-Again press `Ctrl-C` to quit TensorBoard and return to a command
+Press `Ctrl-C` to quit TensorBoard and return to a command prompt.
-prompt.

-These steps simulate your model user's experience when installing and
+These steps simulate a user's experience when installing and using
-using your Fashion-MNIST image classifier.
-Once you package your
+your Fashion-MNIST image classifier.
+Once you package your model, you
-model, you need only provide the package archive
+need only distribute the package archive
 (e.g. `fashion-1.0.0-py2.py3-none-any.whl`) to users for them to
-install and use the model using Guild commands.
+install and use your model.

 ## Summary

 In this introduction we present Guild AI core functionality with
-step-by-step examples for those wanting hands-on experience with the
+step-by-step examples for hands-on experience with the toolset.
-toolset.

 Guild AI supports TensorFlow and Keras model automation and provides a
-comprehensive set of features to improve model developer productivity
+comprehensive set of features to improve developer productivity and
-and facilitate model reuse for application development.
+facilitate model reuse for application development.

-Guild model can be both project based and package based.
-Project based
+Guild models can be both project based and package based.
+Project
-models are defined in Guild files that reside in a project root
+based models are defined in Guild files (i.e. files named `guild.yml`)
-directory.
-Guild files contain model definitions including operations
+that reside in a project root directory.
+Guild files contain model
-and resources used by operations.
-Guild files also contain tests and
+definitions, including operations and resources used by
+operations.
+Guild files can also contain tests and package
-package definitions.
+definitions.

-Guild packages are used to distribute models to other users in an
+Guild packages are used to distribute models to other users.
+Packages
-installable archive.
-Packages are standard Python packages that can be
+are standard Python package archives that can be installed with
+pip.
+Package dependencies (e.g. `numpy`, `matplotlib`, etc.) are
-installed with pip.
-Users can run operations on installed models
+automatically installed with Guild packages, ensuring that operations
-without needing access to the source project.
+work without additional installation steps.

 Guild supports experiment tracking and management.
 Experiments are
 created for each operation runs and can be viewed in various ways
-using Guild commands.

-Guild provides visualization tools for exploring runs and training
+using Guild commands, including visualization tools for exploring runs
-logs.
+and training logs.

 Guild supports a number of features not covered in this
 introduction.
 For more information about Guild, explore its